triss90/ChatGPT-Library/README.md

 ### Usage

 `$prompt` The prompt for generating the text response.
+Either a string or an array of prompts.

 `$model` The gpt-3.5-turbo model to use for text generation.
 Available models: gpt-4, gpt-3.5-turbo.